mkpgtr/NudgeAPI_MYSQL/readme.md

 2. When I will be able to connect the dots well, I will be able to model any real world design in database and programming logic.

-3. No one youtube teaches, how to imagine an idea, note it down on paper & then transform the plan into code.
+3. I have not found anyone on youtube who teaches, how to imagine an idea, note it down on paper & then transform the plan into code.
+If you find it, please email me on :mkpgtr@gmail.com

 4. Building small things with attention to detail, help me reach conclusions which are reusbale.
 That's why I am excited about small programs and concepts.
 They enlighten me.